Skip to main content

 A Place

 I used to climb up on a big rock when I was little, my thinking rock.
-Here I would make everything from potions to soups in the nooks and howes of its surface, collect and store pieces of twigs and stones and look at all the formations while sitting on its back.
+Here I would make everything from potions to soups in the nooks and holes of its surface, collect and store pieces of twigs and stones and look at all the formations while sitting on its back.
 But most of all this was a place to think, to calm down; to gather myself.

 Comments